 The right of unilateral withdrawal has been provided for to safeguard the interests of the respective individual but upon exercising such right certain requirements should be complied with in order to take into account the interests of the company as well.

-Generally, the procedure is not particularly complicated from legal point of view – the following documents need to be enclosed to the application: the notice itself, a declaration under Art.
+Generally, the procedure is not particularly complicated – the following documents need to be enclosed to the application: the notice itself, a declaration under Art.
 13, par.
-4 of the Commercial Register Act and a document for paid state fee (in the same amount as here above indicated).
+4 of the Commercial Register Act and a document for paid state fee.

 Attention needs to be paid to the notice being duly received by the company.
-Possible complications may arise as to that matter – in case that the company does not carry out business activity any more, does not have any office and personnel, does not have any other representatives or they are abroad and practically hard to find, etc. The law does not regulate the procedure for serving/receiving the said notice – all feasible options could be used (including by notary invitation) with the focus being on ensuring adequate evidence as to the notice having been duly served.
+Possible complications may arise as to that matter – in case that the company does not carry out business activity any more, does not have any office and personnel, does not have any other representatives3 or they are abroad and practically hard to find, etc. The law does not regulate the procedure for serving the said notice – all feasible options could be used, including by notary invitation, with the focus being on ensuring adequate evidence as to the notice having been duly served.

 1 The article has been updated on 23.01.2017 in connection with amendments to the Commerce Act which you may find more information about in News article Legal protection against corporate hijacking.